TESTS OF GRAVITY LAWS

 New instruments for new missions

-During this process, it became clear that new instruments had to be developed in advance of new mission proposals with the aim of assessing the feasibility of new techniques of measurement before the selection process.
+When new space missions have been proposed, their scientific and technological content has been studied by the proposing collaborations and also by technical assessment at the european (ESA) or national (CNES) space agencies.
+During this process, it became clear that new instruments had to be developed in advance of missions with the aim of assessing the feasibility of new techniques of measurement before the selection process.

-Our group has been involved in the development by ONERA of bias correction for electrostatic accelerometers in order to make them suitable for outer space missions.
+We have been involved in the development of bias correction for electrostatic accelerometers (derived from the ONERA expertise).
+This development has proven that these instruments were indeed suitable for outer space missions.

 - Electrostatic accelerometer with bias rejection for gravitation and Solar System physics, B Lenoir, A Lévy, B Foulon, B Lamine, B Christophe, S Reynaud, Advances in Space Research 48 1248-1257 (2011)